 Don't be afraid to make a lower offer.
 People sometimes feel embarrassed to make an offer substantially lower than the asking price.
-If you really like a property, but can't afford the asking price, it won't do any harm to ask if the owners will take a lower offer.

-Should you wish to make an offer on the property, the seller or estate agent will ask you to sign an 'Offer to Purchase'.
+If you really like a property, but can't afford the asking price, there's no harm in asking if the owners are open to a lower offer.
+When you're ready to make an offer on the property, the seller or estate agent will ask you to sign an 'Offer to Purchase'.
 This is a serious legal document and you need to be aware of the following:

-- An 'Offer to Purchase', once signed by both parties, constitutes a 'Deed of Sale'. - Ensure that an 'offer expiry date' is included.
+• An 'Offer to Purchase', once signed by both parties, represents/initiates a 'Deed of Sale'.

+- Ensure that an 'offer expiry date' is included.
 This puts pressure on the seller to accept or reject the offer within a reasonable amount of time. - Decide on an 'occupation date'.
-This can either be on transfer of the property into your name, or at an earlier date, in which case 'occupational rent' will be charged. - 'Occupational rent' will be negotiated with the seller and should be in line with the marketrelated rental for the property. - Sometimes buyers will pay a deposit as a sign of good faith.
-The 'Offer to Purchase' must state that the deposit will be held in an interest bearing trust account until transfer, and that the buyer will be entitled to receive the interest earned when the deposit is released.
-It is advisable to use only Attorney accounts for this deposit.
+This can either be on transfer of the property into your name, or at an earlier date, in which case 'occupational rent' will be charged. - 'Occupational rent' will be negotiated with the seller and should be in line with the market-related rental for the property. - Sometimes buyers will pay a deposit as a sign of good faith.
+The 'Offer to Purchase' must state